Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/pivot_point/active_element.rst

 Using the active element as a pivot point in *Edit Mode* may seem complex but all the possible transformations follow a few rules:

-- The pivot point is always at the median of the active element(s).
+- The pivot point is always at the median of the active element.
 - The transformations occur by transformation of the *vertices* of the selected element(s).
   If an unselected element shares one or more vertices with a selected element then the unselected one will get some degree of transformation also.